-The screening area around the site should be chosen in accordance with the potential maximum magnitude of the earthquake that may be produced by such facilities, and appropriate ground motion prediction equations $(GMPEs)^4$ which are applicable to model such events.
+The screening area around the site should be chosen in accordance with the potential maximum magnitude that may be produced by such facilities, and appropriate ground motion prediction equations (GMPEs)4 which are applicable to model such events.

 For induced earthquakes (i.e., events which are entirely controlled by human intervention) magnitudes up to Mw 5.6 have been observed.
-Examples include sites in Switzerland (Basel Deep Heat Mining : recorded M{max} =3.4, Deichmann, 2010; maximum magnitude estimated from seismological data Mw 4.5, Baisch et al., 2009), Germany (Geothermianlage Landau : Imax=5, Ritter et al., 2014), and the USA (Rocky Mountain Arsenal, Denver, M{max} =5.6, Folger & Tiemann, 2015; Paradox Valley, Colorado, M=4.3, Ake et al., 2005; The Geysers Field, California, M{max} =4.6, US Department of Energy, 2015).
+Examples include sites in Switzerland (Basel Deep Heat Mining : recorded Mmax=3.4, Deichmann, 2010; maximum magnitude estimated from seismological data Mw 4.5, Baisch et al., 2009), Germany (Geothermianlage Landau : Imax=5, Ritter et al., 2014), and the USA (Rocky Mountain Arsenal, Denver, Mmax=5.6, Folger & Tiemann, 2015; Paradox Valley, Colorado, M=4.3, Ake et al., 2005; The Geysers Field, California, Mmax=4.6, US Department of Energy, 2015).